Together in Christ: 'What Real Love Is!' — 1 John 3:16-18

 I'd rather see something happen than have someone who has seen it describe it to me.
 The emotions of the moment, the fragrances in the air, the glint of sunlight reflecting on the water...
 We all prefer to experience things because we want to know they are real so that we can treasure them in our hearts!
 We don't want a mere second-hand recounting of something special.

-This principle of experiencing rather than merely hearing about something is even more true with love.
+This principle of experiencing something rather than merely hearing about it is even more important with love.
 Love must be demonstrated because talk can be cheap.
-Loving actions, especially sacrificially loving actions, are essential for us to demonstrate our love to others.
+Loving actions, especially sacrificial loving actions, are essential for us to demonstrate our love to others.

-That's why in the Bible, God never JUST said, "I love you!"
+That's why in the Bible, God never just said, "I love you!"
 He always demonstrated that love by His actions.
 He calls us to do the same.
 The Father told Jesus, and others nearby Jesus, that He loved His Son.
-[1] Then, God later fully demonstrated that love both in the immediate moment when He opened the heavens, and the Spirit descended in the form of a dove.
-God will further display His love for the Son in the future by having every knee bow to Jesus.
+[1] Then, God fully and immediately demonstrated that love when He opened the heavens, and the Spirit descended in the form of a dove.
+Also, God will further display His love for the Son in the future by having every knee bow to Jesus.
 [2] God wants us to tell others that we love them but doesn't want us to stop at just saying the words.
-Remember the classic Scripture that is so precious to us?
+[3] Remember the classic Scripture that is so precious to us?

 "For this is how God loved the world: He gave his one and only Son..."
 [3]